zinitdev/E-Shop/server/README.md

 -   [django-cors-headers](https://github.com/adamchainz/django-cors-headers) Django app for handling the server headers required for Cross-Origin Resource Sharing (CORS) ⚙️

+-   [python-dotenv](https://github.com/theskumar/python-dotenv) - Reads key-value pairs from a `.env` file and can set them as environment variables.
+It helps in developing applications following the 12-factor principles. ⚙️

 ## Getting Started

 Create a new environment